alchemyplatform/aa-sdk/site/packages/aa-core/signers/utils/wrapSignatureWith6492.md

 - #### `factoryAddress: Hash`

-  The factory address that will be used to deploy the smart contract account that you want to verify the signature of
+  The factory address that will be used to deploy the smart account that you want to verify the signature of

 - #### `factoryCallData: Hex`